Last updated 2026-02-07

 Industry average net margin: ~20% | Average annual growth: ~25%

-Where your saas company falls within the 3x to 8x SDE range depends on five technology-specific factors that buyers evaluate during due diligence.
+Where your saas company falls within the 3x to 8x SDE range depends on a handful of saas company-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1